Introduction

 Artist: Roni Horn

 A series of cast glass cylinders positioned along the riverbank that capture and refract light, changing appearance throughout the day and with varying weather conditions, creating a meditation on water's transformative properties.
+The artwork engages directly with the renewed clarity of the river water, revealing subtle shifts in color and transparency that would have been impossible during the river's industrial phase.

 Between the Waters